jose-ambrosioo/network_design_and_implementation/README.md

 1. Introduction

-In this project we will simulate a commercial company in the car sales sector that went through an expansion process, where there was a need for computerization and interconnection of the headquarters and 3 branches via the Internet.
+In this project, a commercial company in the car sales sector needed to expand.
+The headquarters and three branches needed to be computerized and interconnected via the Internet.

 2. Description

-The office, which previously had only the head office consisting of a sales station, with 1 manager, 1 cashier assistant and 1 junior IT technician and had only 3 computers with 2 deskjet printers and a single Internet access, via dial-up line ( 256 Kbps), now consists of a head office and three branches.
+The office, which previously had only the head office consisting of a sales station, with one manager, one cashier assistant and one junior IT technician, had only three computers with two Deskjet printers and single Internet access via dial-up line ( 256 Kbps), now consists of a head office and three branches.

 With the expansion process, there was also a need to hire staff.
-Hiring 1 Senior Technician (IT Administrator) for the company in general and hiring and moving 3 junior technicians (IT), 3 computer operators/webmaster and 3 managers for branches.
+We hired and moved one Senior Technician (IT Administrator) for the company in general, three junior technicians (IT), three computer operators/webmasters, and three managers for branches.

-Therefore, the head office was now composed of 1 Senior Technician, 1 junior technician, 1 computer operator/webmaster and 1 secretary.
-The branches were composed of 1 senior technician(2), 1 computer operator/webmaster, 1 secretary .
+Therefore, the head office was now composed of one Senior Technician, one junior technician, one computer operator/webmaster, and one secretary.
+The branches were composed of one senior technician(2), one computer operator/webmaster, and one secretary.

-The company's Management requested a project to implement tunnels between branches that would meet the company's needs, in order to have the best possible cost-benefit ratio.
+The company's Management requested a project to implement tunnels between branches that would meet the company's needs and have the best possible cost-benefit ratio.
 It was also informed that it must be possible to communicate via low-cost telephone and video conference.

-The main office is located in “city Y” and the branches in the Technical Administrative center of “city X”.
-Based on this information, the proposal for the implementation of the “TELECOM Project 2018” was presented, as follows.
+The main office is located in “City Y,” and the branches are in the Technical Administrative Center of “City X.” Based on this information, the proposal for implementing the “TELECOM Project 2018” was presented as follows.

 2.1 Company situation